ashrafkgit/HPE-CloudPhysics/Docs/Introduction.md

 ##
-_Overwall it brings compliance and compatibility in check of the infrastructure._
+_Overwall it brings workload, performance, compliance and compatibility in check of the hardware resources in infrastructure._

 _Better understanding of Business Goals._